Columbia Relocation Lawyer

 The relocating parent has the burden of proof in these cases.
 The judge directly resolves some relocation disputes, but most of them settle out of court in mediation.

 A relocation petition may not cover all relocation issues.
 For example, many residential changes involve job changes as well.
 Such events could mean a modification to child support or alimony payments, and these changes must be addressed in a separate motion.

 Contact a Dedicated Columbia Relocation Lawyer

 Maryland judges only allow relocations which are in the best interests of the children.
-For a free consultation with an experienced family law attorney in Columbia, contact the Law Offices of Todd K. Mohink, P.A.
+For a free consultation with an experienced family law attorney in Howard County, contact the Law Offices of Todd K. Mohink, P.A.
 After-hours visits are available.